Robots.txt Setup and Analysis: All You Need to Know

 Disallow: /folder name/ closes access to the folder.

-Disallow: /image/ closes access to the image.
+Disallow: /*.png$ closes access to the PNG format images.

 Disallow: /.
 The absence of any instructions after the “/” symbol indicates that the site is completely closed off from scanning, which can be useful during website development.